What is an emergency?

 - If your pet has ingested something that you think may be poisonous, we may recommend that you call the Animal Poison Control Hotline at: 888-426-4435.
 There is a charge for this call.

-- Payment and/or deposit is due at the time of service.
+- Payment is due at the time of service.